 In medicine, biotechnology and pharmacology, drug discovery is the process by which drugs are discovered and designed.
 In the recent past, most drugs have been discovered either by identifying the active ingredient from traditional remedies or by serendipitous discovery.
 A new approach, using so-called "rational drug design", has been to understand how disease and infection are controlled at the molecular and physiological level and to target specific entities based on this knowledge.
 Given this importance, Rigaku has been at the forefront in the development of single crystal diffraction for both macromolecular and small molecule structure determination.
 Our products range from automated crystallization and crystal imaging through crystal diffraction screening and high-resolution data collection systems to 3D structure refinement and imaging software.

-Versatile and high-flux dual-wavelength (DW) X-ray diffractometer with HPC X-ray detector for multipurpose diffraction experiments
+A versatile and high-flux dual-wavelength (DW) X-ray diffractometer with an HPC X-ray detector for multipurpose diffraction experiments

 Single wavelength Confocal Max-Flux (CMF) optics for single crystal diffraction

 Automated tool for performing in situ crystallography experiments on existing X-ray diffractometers

 Small angle X-ray scattering (SAXS) Kratky camera system

 User-inspired data collection and data processing software for small molecule and protein crystallography